Will Palmer (cricketer): 1774 to 1776

 Palmer's first known match in 1774 was for England against Hampshire at Broadhalfpenny Down on 22–24 June.
 Hampshire won by an innings and 52 runs.
 England scored 122 and 133; Palmer was out for 0 in the first innings and made only 6 in the second.
 Hampshire scored 307.
 There was a return match at Sevenoaks Vine on 8–9 July which Hampshire won by 169 runs.
 They scored 139 and 182; England were dismissed for 88 and 64, Palmer scoring 3 and 5.
 In the second innings, he was bowled by his Surrey colleague, Lumpy Stevens, who was playing for Hampshire as a given man.

 After that poor start to the season, Palmer had a better game for Surrey against Hampshire at Guildford Bason on 20 July.
 Surrey were all out for 61 but he top-scored with 26 not out, batting at number 4 in the order.
 Hampshire were all out for 91, a lead of 30.
 Surrey in their second innings scored 77, Palmer being bowled by Richard Francis for 2.
 Hampshire replied with 48/3 to win by 7 wickets.

 Palmer is recorded four times in 1775.
 In July, he played in two matches for Surrey against Hampshire.
 The first match was at Laleham Burway on 6–8 July.
 Surrey won by 69 runs.
 They batted first and were all out for 76, Palmer making the top score of 15.
 In the second innings, when Surrey scored 163, he made only 1.
 Hampshire were dismissed for 51 and 119.
 The second match was at Broadhalfpenny Down on 13–15 July.
-This was the famous match in which John Small scored the earliest known century in a top-class match.
+This was the famous match in which John Small scored the earliest known century in an important match.
 Hampshire batted first and scored 168; Surrey replied with 151 but Palmer was out without scoring.
 In their second innings, Hampshire lost four wickets very quickly and seemed to be heading for certain defeat but Small and his captain, Richard Nyren, built a large partnership for the fifth wicket.
 Small scored 136, Nyren 98 and Thomas Brett weighed in with 68.
 Their total of 357 was a huge score in the playing conditions of the time.
 Surrey were bowled out for 78, of which Palmer made the top score of 22, and Hampshire won by 296 runs.
 Arthur Haygarth commented on the fact that 754 runs were scored in the match.